mansona/simplabs-git-workshop/slides/git-workshop.md

   - issues are also relevant as historic artifacts when someone (sometimes even the issue's author) is trying to understand why something was done in hindsight
-- figuring out what individual changes need to be made to close the issue is invaluable for uncovering uncertainties, hidden complexity or blockers
+- **read the second point** figuring out what individual changes need to be made to close the issue is invaluable for uncovering uncertainties, hidden complexity or blockers
-  - the alternative is you'll run into those later when you have spent time and work already which in the worst case is now useless
+  - a possible alternative to doing this up front is that you'll run into those later when you have spent a tonne of time on this and in the worst case is now useless and has to be thrown away
   - this is not about listing every single code change but listing the fundamental steps and most importantly thinking those through
   - if you cannot come up with this list, it's a great indicator the issue is not ready to be worked on yet –> do a spike first!
-- the issue should be the central place for all information necessary to complete it
+- **read the thrid point** the issue should be the central place for all information necessary to complete it
   - while collecting materials, references, etc. you'll realize if anything is missing and the issue is not ready to be worked on yet!
-- separate tasks go into separate issues
+- **read the forth point** separate tasks go into separate issues
   - ideally an issue is only a few days of work
-  - that does not mean, bigger tasks can not be broken down but each issue should "make sense" on its own
 - preparing issues like this takes time and in my experience it's important to make clear that this is an essential part of everyone's job
   - this is also not the task of the PM – they will not have the necessary